architect/arc.codes/src/shared/en/aws/guides-data.md

 Durable persistence of structured data is the foundation of most applications. `@architect/data` is a very thin wrapper for `DynamoDB` and `DynamoDB.DocumentClient` that reads a `.arc` file and returns a client for creating, modifying, deleting and querying data from DynamoDB (aka Dynamo).

-In this guide you will build a simple note taking application with Dynamo and `.arc`.
+In this guide you will build a simple note taking application, with multiple users, authentication, and data storage with Dynamo and `.arc`.

+The example below is also [available on GitHub.](https://github.com/arc-repos/arc-example-notes)

 ## Generating the Data Layer